jensen-lawrence/RKPy/README.md

-# ExplicitRK
+# RKPy
-A flexible Python implementation of explicit Runge-Kutta methods.
+A flexible Python implementation of Runge-Kutta methods for solving Initial Value Problems.